Berkeley Homes supported internship programme

 Key benefits

-- Personal development: Interns receive tailored support to develop both professional and personal skills.
+- Personal development.
+Interns receive tailored support to develop both professional and personal skills.

 Rotations and activities